Teach Away Telegram June 2008

 The way that you behave and present yourself will largely depend on how the locals will feel about your country.
 Be aware that stereotypes about your own culture also exist, and that more likely than not, the way you present yourself has something to do with that.

-Immediately upon your arrival to your host country, you need to register yourself with your local representation.
+Immediately upon your arrival in your host country, you need to register yourself with your local representation.
 Registering yourself is vital to your safety, especially in case of political unrest or natural disasters.

 Click here for a list of overseas embassies.